danielsnick3/linked-blog-starter-md/Nagoblin.md

 3. Loses 10% of maximum hp at the beginning of each round Blood rage ends when the blood gauge reaches 0.

-Stem the Bleeding: If any special move is interrupted, this creature instantly gains 50 Blood
+Stem the Bleeding: If this creature would fail a saving throw, they may gain 25 blood and succeed instead.
+Limit of 3 times.

 Heat Gauge: For each point of damage dealt, this creature gains 1 heat.
 This creature may consume 50/100 heat to perform incredible feats.